 The engine screams for Lightfoot to shift gears before it blows into so many pieces of metal rubble.
 He scrambles for the cigarette butt and quickly flicks it out the window.
 His foot slips off the clutch pedal as he grinds into third gear.
 I lean back in my seat and look to my sides—there is no seat belt.

-“My sister’s brat kid cut all the buckles off the straps with a straight razor.”
+“My sister’s brat kid cut all the buckles off the straps with one of those box cutter knives.”

 I look up and see Lightfoot’s crooked smile looking back at me in the rear-view mirror.

-“I stuck what was left down that crack in the seat,” he says.
+“I stuck what was left of the straps down that crack in the seat,” he says.
 “You can dig them out and tie yourself in if you want.
 I never really saw much use for the things myself.”

 “How long are you staying at the Posada, Mister Barker?”
 Lightfoot asks while adjusting his mirror to better view me while awaiting my reply.

 I answer quickly, hoping to encourage his focus on the highway ahead rather than my mirrored image.